o-jasper/lua_Searcher/readme.md

 * `s:cmd(name)` calls the command, and memoizes the corresponding `s:compile` result. (`s.cmds[..]` or `s.cmds.thing` works too)

-## Depreciated
-Particularly, `Formulator` and `parsed_list` some stuff below it.
-Poor choice not going full trees internally, and can do neater description of tables, with concept of tables referring to tables etcetera.

-Formulator is to be replaced with what is now in the TableMake branch.

 # Installing
 Either add the package directory to `package.path` or symlink `package_dir/Searcher/` into someting accessible from `package.path`.